 From January to August 2013, DS generated nearly 318 million impressions.
 The publicity value garnered from print, online and broadcast media delivered an ROI of approximately 273:1.
 In one year, the PGA Championship’s social media audience grew by 160%.
 When Facebook and search engine marketing campaigns were running, average daily ticket sales increased by more than 85%.

 Record crowds turned out for Championship week, and more than 1 billion PR impressions were generated.

-Since the 95th PGA Championship, DS has assisted the PGA as follows:
+Since the 95th PGA Championship, DS has continued to assist the PGA:

 Press conference to announce the 2023 PGA Championship